 - 2014: A Companion to Galician Culture, Woodbridge: Tamesis.

 - 2009: Co-edited with Kirsty Hooper, ‘Critical Approaches to the Nation in Galician Studies’, Special Issue of the Bulletin of Hispanic Studies 86(2).

-- Forthcoming in 2017: 'Teaching Pardo Bazán from a Postcolonial and Transatlantic Perspective', in Margot Versteeg and Susan Walter (eds) Approaches to Teaching Emilia Pardo Bazán, Modern Languages Association.
+- 'Teaching Pardo Bazán from a Postcolonial and Transatlantic Perspective', in Margot Versteeg and Susan Walter (eds) Approaches to Teaching Emilia Pardo Bazán, New York: Modern Languages Association, pp. 86-92.

 - 2016: 'Sentimentality as Consensus: Imagining Galicia in the Democratic Period', in Luisa Elena Delgado, Pura Fernández and Jo Labanyi (eds), Engaging the Emotions in Spanish Culture and History, Nashville: Vandelbilt University Press, pp. 210-224.

 - 2014: ‘Rosalía de Castro: Life, Text and Afterlife’, in Helena Miguélez-Carballeira, (ed) A Companion to Galician Culture, Woodbridge: Tamesis, pp. 175–193.

 - 2012: ‘¿Por qué Rosalía de Castro tenía razón?
 El caballero de las botas azules como texto antisistema', in María do Cebreiro Rábade Villar and Helena González (eds) Canon y subversión: La obra narrativa de Rosalía de Castro, Barcelona: Icaria, 121–138.